Dimer models and the special McKay correspondence: Some technical lemmas

 \end{proof}

-Lemma \ref{lemma:lifting}, \ref{lemma:go_to_source} and its dual yield the following.
+Lemma \ref{lemma:lifting}, \ref{lemma:go_to_source} and its dual yield the following:

 \begin{lemma} Let $a$ be an arrow of $\Gamma$ contained in the perfect matching $D$. \begin{itemize} \item Suppose $p$ is a path from $t(a)$ to the sink $u$ of some large hexagon and $p$ does not contain arrows in $D$.
 Let $b$ be the arrow such that $t(b)=u$ and $s(b)$ is the source of the adjacent large hexagon.
-Then, there is a path $p'$ with $ap \equiv p'b$. \item Suppose $q$ is a path from the source $u$ of some large hexagon to $s(a)$ and $q$ does not contain arrows in $D$.
+Then, there is a path $p'$ such that $pa$ is equivalent to $bp'$. \item Suppose $q$ is a path from the source $u$ of some large hexagon to $s(a)$ and $q$ does not contain arrows in $D$.
 Let $c$ be the arrow such that $s(c)=u$ and $t(c)$ is the sink of the adjacent large hexagon.
-Then, there is a path $q'$ with $c q \equiv q' c$. \end{itemize} \end{lemma}
+Then, there is a path $q'$ such that $a q$ is equivalent to $q' c$. \end{itemize} \end{lemma}